lucianboatright/CV/README.md

 ***

 ## EXPERIENCE
+Hack For Heros Competition Winner
+First place in the Hack for Heros competition.
+To see the program we made please visit the link in the table at the bottom.
+The competition was 2.5 days long in a team of 7.
+We very quickly brought together a working MVP app with large scaliability.

 Makers Academy (2020)
 I recently completed the Makers Academy which gave me some great experiences mirroring that found in the industry.
 This was a great addition to the skills I already held and allowed me to practice team working and pair working in a technological environment.